 Every year, cancer affects the lives of millions of women in America.
 A woman can reduce her cancer risk by knowing what her risks are, adopting a healthy lifestyle and learning about the cancer screening tests available to her.

 John Stoddard Cancer Center is a Midwest leader in cancer care and provides a number of programs to women to help them understand their risk, have access to important screenings and to provide the supported needed before, during and after cancer treatment.
+For more information regarding the cancer care provided at John Stoddard, click here.

 Breast cancer is the most commonly diagnosed cancer among American women.
 It is the second leading cause of cancer death for all women, and the leading overall cause of death in women between the ages of 40 and 55.
 However, when breast cancers are discovered at an early stage, the five-year survival rate after treatment is 96 percent.
 Mammography is the best form of early detection.
 Learn more about this screening tool and mammography clinics in central Iowa.